 Description

-Originally intended to become the new cloistered convent of the Poor Clares of the Church of Santa Chiara—since the old one was no longer suitable for monastic life—the project was entrusted to the architect Pesce and built on the land once occupied by the nuns’ vegetable garden.
-The works, initially planned to last four years, were so delayed that the nuns never moved in.
-By 1866, when the building was almost complete, the anticlerical policies of the Kingdom of Italy led to its seizure and conversion into state property.
-It first became an institution for those with physical and mental disabilities, and later a penitentiary.
-Since 1975, it has functioned as a House of Detention.
+Originally intended to become the new cloistered convent for the Poor Clare nuns of the Church of Santa Chiara—since the old one was no longer suitable for monastic life—the building project was entrusted to Architect Pesce and planned on land previously occupied by the convent’s kitchen garden.
+Although the works were initially scheduled to last four years, construction was significantly delayed, and the nuns never had the opportunity to reside there.
+In 1866, with the structure almost complete, the anti-clerical policies of the Kingdom of Italy led to its confiscation by the state and its conversion first into an institution for people with physical and mental disabilities, and later into a penal facility.
+Since 1975, it has served as a prison (Casa di Reclusione).

-Still active today, Turi Prison holds an important place in Italy’s penal history.
-It once housed prominent figures of the anti-fascist movement, such as the communist Francesco Lo Sardo, the socialist Sandro Pertini—later one of the most beloved Presidents of the Italian Republic—and the thinker Antonio Gramsci, co-founder of the Italian Communist Party.
-Gramsci’s cell, where he wrote much of his Prison Notebooks and correspondence, is now a national monument.
+The Prison of Turi, still active today, holds significant national importance also for its penitentiary history.
+It housed prominent figures of Italian anti-fascism, including the communist Francesco Lo Sardo, the socialist Sandro Pertini—later one of Italy’s most beloved Presidents of the Republic—and the thinker Antonio Gramsci, one of the founders of the Italian Communist Party.

 Opening days and times